dmcallis1/rapid-pipeline/README.md

 python3 activateApiVersion.py --help

 usage: activateApiVersion.py [-h] [--config CONFIG] [--section SECTION]
-                             [--version VERSION] [--id ID] [--network NETWORK]
+                             [--version VERSION] [--name NAME [NAME ...]]
-                             [--email EMAIL]
+                             [--network NETWORK] [--email EMAIL]

 API GW CI demo toolkit -> activateApiVersion.py

 optional arguments:
-  -h, --help         show this help message and exit --config CONFIG    Full or relative path to .edgerc file --section SECTION  The section of the edgerc file with the proper {OPEN} API credentials.
+  -h, --help            show this help message and exit --config CONFIG       Full or relative path to .edgerc file
+                        (default: $HOME/.edgerc)
+  --section SECTION     The section of the edgerc file with the proper {OPEN} API credentials.
+                        (default: default)

 required arguments:
   --version VERSION     The version of the API Gateway definition, which will be compared with the new external API definition.
+                        (default: latest)
+  --name NAME [NAME ...]
-  --id ID            The Gateway property id for the target API Gateway.
+                        The Gateway property name for the target API Gateway.
+                        (default: None)
-  --network NETWORK  The target network to activate the version of the Akamai API Gateway on (PRODUCTION or STAGING) --email EMAIL      A comma-seperated list of e-mails for which activation statuses will be sent.
+  --network NETWORK     The target network to activate the version of the Akamai API Gateway on (PRODUCTION or STAGING)
+                        (default: staging)
+  --email EMAIL         A comma-seperated list of e-mails for which activation statuses will be sent.
+                        (default: None)
 ```

 While all scripts expect a series of required arguments (listed below), each script can support the following optional arguments:

-- '--config': the absolute or relative path of the .edgerc file containing the Akamai API credentials
+- '--config': The absolute or relative path of the .edgerc file containing the Akamai API credentials
-- '--section': the specific section within the .edgerc file containing the Akamai API credentials
+- '--section': The specific section within the .edgerc file containing the Akamai API credentials

 ## Script Detail